 MIT is aware of the substantial expenses that graduate education at MIT represents, and we want to give international applicants a realistic assessment of the costs involved.
 Living costs in the Cambridge-Boston area are among the highest in the United States.
 Since the Institute cannot assume financial responsibility for its students, we must be satisfied that entering students will have sufficient funds to meet all expenses while at MIT.
 Graduate students with spouses and/or dependents may need to consider additional members on their health care plan; child care expenses; and higher housing costs for a larger amount of living area.
 The Institute cannot assume financial responsibility for its students beyond any funding offered at the time of admission; see more information on Costs & Funding.

-Because the first few months in the United States usually demand more financial outlay than any other period, students should plan to arrive with enough money to meet substantial initial expenses, such as travel to Cambridge from the port of arrival; insurance; temporary accommodations in hotels, if necessary; meals in restaurants; advance payment of rent; purchase of furnishings; and deposits for electricity and telephone services.
+Because the first few months in the United States usually demand more financial outlay than any other period, students should plan to arrive with enough money to meet substantial initial expenses, such as travel to Cambridge from the port of arrival; travel insurance; temporary accommodations in hotels, if necessary; meals in restaurants; advance payment of rent; purchase of furnishings; and deposits for electricity and telephone services.

 Below is an outline of expenses that graduate students can expect when planning to attend MIT.
 All amounts provided are estimates and are based on a 9-month academic year from September to May.
 Actual expenses may vary.